syncfusion/blazor-docs/src/charts/sparkline/sparkline-types.md

 # Sparkline Chart Types

-Different types of shapes can be used to represent the Sparkline Charts.
-You can change the type of Sparkline Charts by setting the [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.SfSparkline%601~Type.html) property.
+The different types of shapes can be used to represent the Sparkline Charts.
+Change the type of Sparkline Charts by setting the [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.SfSparkline%601~Type.html) property.
 Sparkline Charts supports the following types:

 * Line
 * Column